FertigLab/CoGAPSGuide/optiona.md

 })
 ```

-For now, we will only modify the ‘nIterations’, ‘seed’, and ‘nPatterns’ parameters.
+For now, we will only modify the ‘**nIterations**’, ‘**seed**’, and ‘**nPatterns**’ parameters.
 Setting the seed fixes the random number generator so that the stochastic, MCMC algorithm used to solve for the A and P matrices in CoGAPS provides identical solutions between runs.
-More description of the parameters and parameter tuning can be found in Table 2.
+More description of the parameters and parameter tuning can be found in <a href="/CoGAPS/optiona/#table-2-key-parameters-for-cogapspycogaps-and-guidance-on-setting-their-values">Table 2</a>.

 Verify nIterations was updated as anticipated: